lmorchard/blog.decafbad.com/_posts/2004-09-13-dbagg3alive.markdown

 ---
-wordpress_id: 546
-layout: post
-title: Early dbagg3 demo is alive and kicking
+comments_archived: true
+date: '2004-09-13T18:11:41-04:00'
-excerpt: So at this point, it's all URLs and barely working HTML, but it's exciting to me at least.
+excerpt: So at this point, it's all URLs and barely working HTML, but it's
+    exciting to me at least.
 And it's dogfood for me, since I'm using this crud to get my daily (hourly?) fix.
 Pretty soon, I'll be diving into wrapping more of a proper usable web app around this, with user management and stuff that works in MSIE.
 Until then, maybe someone else will see this and catch a buzz from it.
-date: "2004-09-13T18:11:41-04:00"
+layout: post
 tags:
 - syndication
 - xml
+title: Early dbagg3 demo is alive and kicking
+wordpress_id: 546
 wordpress_slug: dbagg3alive
 wordpress_url: http://www.decafbad.com/blog/?p=546
 ---